Texas Archive War

-The Texas Archive War was an 1842 dispute over an attempted move of the Republic of Texas national archives from Austin to Houston and, more broadly, over President Sam Houston's efforts to make Houston the capital of Texas.
+The Texas Archive War was an 1842 dispute over an attempted move of the Republic of Texas national archives from Austin to Houston and, more broadly, over President Sam Houston's efforts to re-establish Houston as the capital of Texas.

 Background

 The Republic of Texas was formed in 1836.
 As the Texas Revolution continued, the papers that documented the workings of the interim government accompanied government officials as they evacuated to various towns to stay in front of the Mexican Army.
 After the war ended in April, Columbia became the nation's capital city, and the archives were located there.
-The center of government and the archives were then moved to Houston.
+The center of government and the archives were then moved to Houston after it was legislated to be the capital of Texas on December 15, 1836.

 In 1839, Mirabeau B. Lamar became President of Texas.
 Under his influence, the Texas Congress authorized the establishment of a planned city to serve as the seat of government.
 The new city, Austin, was at the edge of the frontier, near several hostile native tribes, with no easy way to get supplies.
 Proponents of the move predicted that when the rest of the nation was settled, Austin would be the population center.

 The opposition, led by former President Sam Houston, wanted the government to remain near the current population center, along the Gulf Coast.
 The nation's archives were moved to Austin between August 26 and October 14, 1839.
 Fifty wagons were used.
 Lamar and his cabinet arrived on October 17.
 Over the next several years, the Comanche staged several raids near Austin.
 Citizens in the Houston area and the Houston Morning Star editorial board used them as evidence to support their argument that the capital and the archives should be returned to Houston.

-Sam Houston was elected president again in September 1841.
+Sam Houston was elected president again in September 1841, but did not start his second term until the December of 1841.
 His margin of victory was so large that he assumed a mandate to implement his priorities, including moving the capital.
 Congress continued to reject proposals to move the archives.